ZupIT/beagle-docs/content/en/ios/customization/custom-actions/async-custom-action.md

 To create an asynchronous custom action in Beagle that works like an API just create an `action` normally like the example in [**Custom Action**]({{< ref path="/ios/customization/custom-actions/custom-action" lang="en" >}}) and implement the `AsyncAction` interface.

 After creating an action, you must implement the `AsyncAction` interface.
-That will request that an execute method and the onFinish parameter are implemented.
+It will request to execute a method and the onFinish parameter will be implemented.

 ```swift
 struct CustomAction: AsyncAction {